A man in no need of introduction. The Albertina dedicates an exhibition to Pablo Picasso on the 50th anniversary of his death.

 Dates, tickets & tips

-Take a journey through Picasso’s career from March 17th to June 18th, 2023.
+Take a tour through Picasso’s career from March 17th to June 18th, 2023.
 An entrance ticket for the Albertina from any valid source includes access to all the exhibitions within.

-You’ll likely find more art from Picasso in the Albertina’s permanent exhibition.
-And some genuinely Renaissance artists in their concurrent Bruegel and his Time exhibition of drawings from 16th-century Netherlands (ends provisionally on May 24th).
+You’ll find some genuinely Renaissance artists in the Albertina’s concurrent Bruegel and his Time exhibition of drawings from 16th-century Netherlands (ends on May 24th).

 For much of the same period, the museum also has, for example, a solo exhibition for Alex Katz.
 In a 2018 interview in the New Yorker magazine, Katz stated that when he began to paint his wife, Ada: